Elhamyali/elhamyali.github.io/README.md

 🍎 Fun fact: At just 14 years old, I became the first person from Bahrain to successfully complete the entire series of [Kumon math](https://www.kumon.com/about-kumon/kumon-method) courses, spanning calculus, probability, and statistics.

-Areas of focus: Data equity and justice, experimentation, data analysis, causal inference, predictive modeling, geospatial mapping, and data visualization/storytelling.
-Interested in automation across all business functions and advanced machine learning algorithms with a lens of human-centered design.

 On a personal note, I live in sunny California with my partner and two funny cats.
 I co-founded [Spudnuts Comics](https://www.instagram.com/spudnutscomics/?hl=en) and [Unmuted with Elham Ali](https://open.spotify.com/show/3t0HajfVLLDYV7AeqF9oAr) Podcast.
 I teach pro bono hydroponics gardening, micro-farming, and plant-forward nutrition education to help communities grow and eat fresh fruits and vegetables.

 💌 I love meeting new folx and connecting.
 Feel free to message me on LinkedIn!